Water Restrictions! Water Bills! Forgot to Water! Irrigation System Broken!

 Drought resistant landscape design in a cottage garden

-Thyme has grown into a sturdy shrb.
+Thyme has grown into a sturdy shrub.
 The iris are well established.
 Purple cone flower is incredibly drought tolerant as is Salvi Greggi.
 This yard will withstand serious drought.
 However, remember it takes three years for perennials to become established.
 The good thing here is you can deep water this yard with a soaker hose which means less evaporation and more water to the plant roots.

 The Chitalpa, yuccas and lilies will withstand serious drought conditions but remember the first three years need more water to become established.